lscobe16/propa-cheat-sheet/content/java.md

 ## Multithreading
 ### Race conditions
 A race condition exists if the order in which threads execute their operations influences the result of the program.
+Are precluded by synchronization and by atomicity.

 ### Mutual Exclusion
 A code section that only one thread is allowed to execute at a time is called a critical section.